Your car's a weather station on wheels with new HPE, Continental blockchain platform

 "The market decides which kind of data is of interest," he added.

-The platform platform was jointly designed by HPE Pointnext and Continental’s Interior division, and also uses unnamed third-party technologies.
+The platform was jointly designed by HPE Pointnext and Continental’s Interior division, and also uses unnamed third-party technologies.

 "Moreover, we cooperate with startup company Crossbar, leveraging their XBR technology enabling API-based, secure and real-time data sharing between participants," Reichenbach said.